hubmannj/NWTK-Cheatsheet/Cisco.md

 ```

 ### BPDU-Filter
-BPDU-Filter prevent receiving and sending of BPDU´s to a Port.
+BPDU-Filter prevent receiving and sending of BPDU´s to a port.
 But be aware that this can cause STP to not work normally.
-If you configure this on RP or not Access Ports, STP will create Loops because the electing the Root Bridge Process and may Block no Ports.
+If you configure this on RP or not Access-Ports, STP will create loops because the electing the Root-Bridge process and may block no ports.

 Switch(config)#
 ```bash